 A straddle injury is damage to the testicle or urinary tract.
 Immediately get medical help if there is:

-Call seek immediate medical help if there is a genital injury and:
+Seek immediate medical help if there is a genital injury and:

 Teach safety to young children and create a safe environment for them.
 Also, keep small objects out of the reach of toddlers.